Auto Insurance Claim Advice

 Small Claims Court

-When you should consider going in front of a judge
+When you should you consider going in front of a judge

 Going to Small Claims Court the day after the accident might not be the best thing to do.

-There is not enough evidence, enough damages, and the insurance company might pay you as soon as they receive the claim and confirm that the accident indeed happened.
+There is not even enough evidence and enough damages to substantiate the claim.
+The insurance company might pay you as soon as they receive the claim and confirm that the accident indeed happened.

 Small Claims Court should be used when you know that the insurance company is taking an unreasonable amount of time to resolve your damages (car damages and rental cost).